 Tech Tip: You’ve Been Hacked!
 What’s the First Thing You Should Do?

-Based on what they discover, they may advise you to contact the local FBI office and your attorney.
+Based on what is discovered, you may be advised to contact the local FBI office and your attorney.
 Your legal responsibilities depend greatly on the type of data accessed.
-For example, if medical, financial or other confidential records were stolen or accessed, you are legally responsible for notifying those individuals that their data was compromised.
-Your attorney can best advise you on what you need to do and how to do it.
+For example, if medical, financial or other confidential records were stolen or accessed, you are required by law to notify the individuals whose data was compromised.
+Your attorney can best direct you on what you need to do and how to do it.

 Alan Edwards, CISM, is chief information officer at Computerware, Inc., in Vienna, Virginia.